ruanyf/css-modules-demos/README.md

 This repo is a collection of simple demos of [CSS Modules](https://github.com/css-modules/css-modules).

-If you don't know, CSS Modules brings local scope and module dependencies into CSS.
+If you don't know, CSS Modules is a method to add local scope and module dependencies into CSS.

 ## Usage